 See improvisation for methods and materials specifically developed for teaching improvisation in classroom activities.

-Theoretical Understanding.
 Music theory explains why music is audiated, performed, read, written, created, and improvised as it is.
 It is to music what grammar and linguistics are to language.
 Taught in proper sequence, theoretical understanding can strengthen what was learned at the lower levels of music learning.
 In language learning, grammar and the parts of speech are not taught until children have developed considerable skill in thinking, speaking, improvising (conversing), reading, and writing in their native tongue.
 The same should be true in music teaching.

 Unfortunately, music theory is often taught to students who do not audiate.
 Such a sequence can only hinder audiational development.
 For most efficient learning, ideally students should not be introduced to theoretical understanding until they have achieved all previous levels of discrimination and inference learning to the extent that their music aptitudes will allow.